Ddifhens/dotfiles/README.md

-todo
+#MININERVA

+this is a pretty simple repo/backup of my personal dotfiles/setup scripts, for my laptop.
+The objetive is to make it as reproducible as possible with the tools inside.

+##todo

+neovim config (disaster rip off lmao)

+package install automation

+custom cursor

+greetertui theme

-explore turning the .sh into a makefile (better automatic version control etc )
+explore turning the setup.sh into a makefile (better automatic version control etc )

-backup all dots

 install script for arch?